 This is a comparison of four works of art (the first of them is shown together with the preparatory draft).
 Each of them perhaps is unusual in itself.
 But what connects them is fascinating as well (at least to me).
-This combination is a kind of collaboration between Henry Holiday, J. E. Millais, an anonymous painter and Philip Galle (with an engraving reproducing Maarten van Heemskerck’ work).
+This side-by-side assembly is the result of a kind of collaboration between Henry Holiday, J. E. Millais, an anonymous painter and Philip Galle (with an engraving reproducing Maarten van Heemskerck’ work).
 In each segment (shown here) of an artwork the younger artists alludes to the work of the older artist.
 Is this pictorial citation chain an insider game between artists?
 How about discussing that in the classroom?

 - [1, left] – 1876, Henry Holiday (engraver: Joseph Swain): The illustration detail on the very left side is a vectorized scan from Holiday’s illustration to an 1910 edition of Lewis Carroll’s The Hunting of the Snark.